sergiodsm/testing1/README.md

-# testing1
+# purpose:
-testing git features
+- test some functionalities of github